MoonetD/CS265-mlsys-project-final/PLAN_stage_3.md

 *   [ ] **Implement Extraction Logic:** For each activation `act` marked for recomputation:
     *   Start from the node that originally computed `act` in the *forward pass graph*.
     *   Perform a backward traversal (following `node.args`) to identify all ancestor nodes within the forward pass that are necessary to compute `act`.
-    *   Stop traversal at placeholder nodes or nodes producing activations that were *kept* (not recomputed or swapped).
+    *   Stop traversal at placeholder nodes or nodes producing activations that were *kept* (not marked for recomputation).
 These become the inputs (`recomp_srcs`) to the recomputation subgraph.
     *   Collect the sequence of nodes forming the subgraph (`recomp_graph`) needed to compute `act` from `recomp_srcs`.
     *   Store this `recomp_graph` and its `recomp_srcs` (potentially already done in Stage 1, but verify/refine here).